-A few royal properties are personally owned by the Queen: the $140 million Balmoral Castle, where she vacations every summer, and the family’s $65 million country home, Sandringham, where the royal family spend Christmas.
+A few royal properties are personally owned by the Queen: the $140 million Balmoral Castle, where she vacations every summer, and the family’s $65 million country home, Sandringham, where the royal family spends Christmas.

 What is the Queen's income and where does it come from?

 Much of the Queen's income comes from trusts that are part of the Royal Collection.
 The trusts include certain national treasures, including the Crown Jewels and the Tower of London, which the Queen holds for the rest of the nation.
 Though she doesn't own them outright, they make up her vast portfolio.
-Buckingham Palace and Windsor Castle are also held in trust.
+Buckingham Palace and Windsor Castle are held in trust.